 On this page we give in-depth information as well as our best tips and advice for working with the Tumbling Machine for Polishing Stones & Glass.
 We feature the most frequently asked question we are asked from customers when considering the tumbling machines as well as a few more we think are useful to know!

-If there is anything you would like to know about the tumbler that has not been covered on this page, please feel free to get in touch.
+If there is anything you would like to know that has not been covered on this page, please feel free to get in touch.
+A PDF copy of the full instruction leaflet can be found for you to download at the bottom of the page.

 Our tumbler comes with everything you need to start tumbling stones – all you need to get is some stones or glass to tumble!
 This tumbler comes with an electric motor base, 2 grades of grit, polish and a 3lb plastic barrel.

-The polish is a very fine zinc oxide paste which is used as the final stage of tumbling glass and stones to bring your work to a gloss finish.
+The polish is a pumice powder that is used as the final stage of tumbling glass and stones to bring your work to a gloss finish.
 It is worth remembering that polishing is the final step in the tumbling process, it won’t remove any scratches left from previous stages of tumbling.

 You can fit roughly 20 large-ish stones in the barrel - but it really does depend on the size of the stones.
 The more tumbling you do the better you will be able to gauge how many stones to put in at once.
 The largest stone you should polish is about 4cm in diameter.